Who is The Masked Singer? Spoilers, theories and clues revealed

 Clues: Monster is “bright”, “bold” and a “BIG personality” who has “come to the UK” from elsewhere, and though they’re not eager to blow their very own trumpet they’ve “feasted on a lot of awards” and couldn’t wait to get into “beast mode.”

-Theories: The panel advised Cee-Lo Inexperienced, Andre 3000, LL Cool J, Elton John and Jamie Foxx.
+Theories: The panel steered Cee-Lo Inexperienced, Andre 3000, LL Cool J, Elton John and Jamie Foxx.

-Many viewers at dwelling agreed that Monster could possibly be Cee-Lo Inexperienced, whereas others advised Massive Narstie, Roman Kemp and Chris Eubank.
+Many viewers at residence agreed that Monster could possibly be Cee-Lo Inexperienced, whereas others steered Large Narstie, Roman Kemp and Chris Eubank.

 Who’s Octopus?